wttech/gradle-aem-plugin/docs/package-plugin.md

 ## About

-Main responsibility of this plugin is to build CRX/AEM package.
+The main responsibility of this plugin is to build the CRX/AEM package.

 Provides CRX package related tasks: `packageCompose`, `packageDeploy`, `packageActivate`, `packagePurge` etc.